chef/knife-vsphere/README.md

     --start true --bootstrap true \
     --bootstrap-vault-json '{"passwords":"default","appvault":"credentials"}'
 ```
-## `knife vsphere vm config VMNAME PROPERTY VALUE`
+## `knife vsphere vm config VMNAME PROPERTY VALUE (PROPERTY VALUE)`

-Sets a vSphere property, such as CPU or disk, on a VM
+Sets a vSphere property (or series of properties), such as CPU or disk, on a VM

 See "http://pubs.vmware.com/vi3/sdk/ReferenceGuide/vim.vm.ConfigSpec.html"
           for allowed PROPERTY values (any property of type xs:string or numeric is supported)."